jyotirmaypaliwal/Lurker/README.md

 ## Note
 **I am no longer maintaing this bot so some features may break.**
 Looking at my code after so long I can see that I could have done a few things differently in a better way.
-I am still happy as it was my first experience in building something and provided a good hands on experience.
+I am still happy as it was my first experience in building a Discord bot and provided a good hands on experience.